DARVO

 DARVO (an acronym for "Deny, Attack, Reverse Victim and Offender") is a reaction that perpetrators of wrongdoing, such as abusers or sexual offenders, may display in response to being held accountable for their behavior.
-Research indicates that it is a common manipulation strategy of psychological abusers.
+Research indicates that it is a common manipulation strategy of psychological abusers and narcissists.

 Process

 DARVO is a tactic used by a perpetrator to avoid accountability for their actions.
 As the acronym suggests, DARVO commonly involves these steps: